esmaeilmirzaee/esmaeilmirzaee/README.md

 <img align="center" alt="Esmaeil MIRZAEE" src="https://raw.githubusercontent.com/esmaeilmirzaee/esmaeilmirzaee.github.io/0.1/src/assets/img/my__avatar.svg" />
 </p>

-This is my avatar, to be honest, in the past few years I gained much fat so I am on a regime to lose weight and then share my real photo.

 > I was a DevOps Engineer, but I love to put life to my ideas then I started to teach myself how to code.
 In the last three years, I used many programming language such as `Java`, `Go`, `Ruby` and `JavaScript`.
 Also, I developed user-interface leveraging `ReactJS` and vanila `HTML`, `CSS/Scc` and `JavaScript` which I share some of my taghuts in my github account.